MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.20 Notification Control

 Settings for how the user wants to be notified by the application.
-These settings provides a user with options for their personal preference of notification methods.
+These settings provide a user with options for their personal preference of notification methods.

 #### 3.2.20.1 Notifications On/Off